WPondian/inventory-control/README.md

-# inventory-control
+# inventory-control system.

- inventory control system.
+ Project created with the intention of learning.